kaitekelly/Burger-Wish/README.md

 n/a

 # Installation:
-💾 In the command line of the working directory, install the following NPM packages: NPM install, mySQL, Inquirer, Console.table, envdot
+💾 In the command line of the working directory, install the following NPM packages: NPM install, mySQL, Inquirer, Console.table, envdot.

 # Usage:
+This simple application let's users add burgers they would like to eat some time in this lifetime to a craving list.
+Once the burger has been devoured, the user can click move burger to devoured list.
+If the user no longer wishes to eat that burger, the user can delete the burger from the database.

 # Screenshot of application in use: